catppuccin/toolbox/whiskers/README.md

-<h2 align="center">🚧 This package has moved 🚧</h2>
+<h2 align="center">🚧 This tool has moved 🚧</h2>

-This package has moved to a separate repository to reduce the increasing complexity of managing a monorepo.
+This tool has moved to a separate repository to reduce the increasing complexity of managing a monorepo.
 To find code, documentation, and releases starting with and after [v2.3.0](https://github.com/catppuccin/whiskers/releases/tag/v2.3.0), visit